Darryl De Sousa: Tax evasion and resignation

-De Sousa turned himself into the Federal Correctional Institution, Fairton, in New Jersey, on May 13.
+De Sousa turned himself into the Federal Correctional Institution, Fairton, New Jersey, on May 13.
 He was set to be released on March 11, 2020.
 On February 14, 2020, De Sousa was moved to a halfway house, where he was placed under a curfew and required to attend programs for inmates.

 Release from prison and later life

 Baltimore city, I apologize for letting you down.
 I wish I would have stayed on the job.
 And I probably would have stayed on the job.
 As long as air was in my lungs, still my lungs, but I apologize for letting y'all down.